DSC-TCET/gdsc-tcet-website/Contribution.md

 ## Pull Request Process

+1. Add the relevant information what you have changed give a relevent heading for the PR too.
-1. While making a Pull Request you have to request for review.
+2. While making a Pull Request you have to request for review.
+3. Wait till your Pull Request is reviewed by maintaiers.